mygazthehealer/chocos-crafting-tweaks/REASONS.md

 ### Shulker Box

-- New recipe allows stacking for bulk crafting
+- New recipe allows stacking for bulk crafting (requiring Chest as ingredient feels arbitrary)
-- Convenient 2x2 recipe for Crafting by hand
+- Convenient shapeless recipe for Crafting by hand

 ### Blaze Powder

-- Recipe output is consistent with Bonemeal recipe
+- Recipe yield is consistent with Bonemeal recipe

 ### Pottery Sherds

-- New recipe for Pottery Sherd duping
+- New recipe allows Pottery Sherd duping

 ### Removed Recipes

-- Leather from Rabbit Hide is unnecessary
+- Rabbit Hide as substitute for Leather is more appropriate
-- Horse Armours are treasure items, they should not have recipes
+- Horse Armour is a Treasure item, they should not be obtainable from Crafting
-- Red Dye from Beetroot is better as Smelting recipe like Green Dye from Cactus
+- Red Dye from Beetroot is more appropriate as Smelting recipe (consistent with Green Dye from Cactus recipe)

 ## Smithing

-- Netherite Upgrade Template is an arbitrary step in an already difficult process, we don't need to make getting Netherite Gear harder than it already is
+- Netherite Upgrade Template is an arbitrary pointless step in an already lengthy/difficult process, we don't need to make obtaining Netherite Gear harder than it already is

 ## Smelting

-- Gilded Blackstone is basically Blackstone Gold Ore
-- Nylium is basically Overgrown Netherrack
+- Nylium can be smelted to Nether Bricks (consistent since its basically Overgrown Netherrack)
-- Orange Dye from Carrots gives carrots another use
+- New recipe for Orange Dye from Carrot (gives another use to Carrot)
 - Stained Glass, Stained Glass Pane can be recycled to Glass, Glass Pane
-- Shear is an Iron tool
+- Shear is an Iron tool (consistent with other Iron Gear Smelting recipes)
-- Smelting Raw Ore Block is convenient for smelting more ingots faster and saving up on fuel, but experience is sacrificed
+- Smelting Raw Ore Block is convenient for smelting more ingots faster and saving up on fuel, while experience is sacrificed
-- Only tools with durability should be smelting; Horse Armours are treasure items; they should have no usage beyond itself
+- Only tools with durability should be smelting; Horse Armours are treasure items hence they should have no usage beyond itself

 ## Blasting